Ultimate Fruitland Real Estate Investing Guide for 2026

 Mortgage Note Investing

-Mortgage note investment professionals buy a loan from lenders if they can get the loan for less than the outstanding debt amount.
-The borrower makes subsequent mortgage payments to the mortgage note investor who is now their current mortgage lender.
+Note investing includes purchasing a loan (mortgage note) from a lender at a discount.
+The client makes subsequent mortgage payments to the mortgage note investor who has become their current mortgage lender.

 Foreclosure Rates